fluiddyn/transonic/README.rst

     paths = ["fluidsim/base/time_stepping/pseudo_spect.py"]
     make_backend_files([here / path for path in paths], mocked_modules=["h5py"])

-Note that the function :code:`make_backend_files` does not use Pythran.
-Compiling the associated Pythran file can be done if wanted (see for example how it is done in the example package `example_package_fluidpythran
+Note that the function :code:`make_backend_files` does not use compile the file produced.
+The compilation has to be done after the call of this function (see for example how it is done in the example package `example_package_fluidpythran
 <https://bitbucket.org/fluiddyn/example_package_fluidpythran>`_ or in
 `fluidsim's setup.py
 <https://bitbucket.org/fluiddyn/fluidsim/src/default/setup.py>`_).